panda-lang/panda/README.md

 # Panda

-Panda is a new programming language.
+Panda is a lightweight and powerful programming language written in Java

 Project website: http://panda-lang.org/